Environment and Sustainability

 Let us remember that the planet has no nationality.
 Its trees don’t speak Hebrew or Arabic, Russian or Ukrainian.
 Its rivers don’t choose sides, but bleed all the same by how war impacts the environment.

-One thought on “The Invisible Ecological Wounds of War: How War Unleashes Destruction on Natural World?
+One thought on “The Ecological Wounds of War: How War Unleashes Destruction on Natural World?

 Comments are closed.